YannDubs/Neural-Process-Family/jupyter/text/Intro.md

 By doing so for all the test inputs (which we call **target inputs**) $\mathbf{x}_{\mathcal{T}} := \{x^{(t)}\}_{t=1}^T$, we get a set of predictions $f(\mathbf{x}_{\mathcal{T}}):= \{f(x^{(t)})\}_{t=1}^T$.
 The predictor is evaluated by comparing $f(\mathbf{x}_{\mathcal{T}})$ to the ground truth **target outputs** $\mathbf{y}_{\mathcal{T}} := \{y^{(t)}\}_{t=1}^T$.
 We will refer to a context and target set together as a *task*  $\mathcal{D} := (\mathcal{C}, \mathbf{x}_{\mathcal{T}}, \mathbf{y}_{\mathcal{T}})$.
-This standard supervised learning process is visualised in the upper left quadrant quadrant of {numref}`meta_learning_sp`.
+This standard supervised learning process is visualised in the upper left quadrant of {numref}`meta_learning_sp`.

-The idea of meta-learning is _learning to learn_, i.e., learning how to rapidly adapt to new supervised tasks.
+The idea of **meta-learning** is _learning to learn_, i.e., learning how to rapidly adapt to new supervised tasks.
 The key insight is that, as we just saw, a supervised learning algorithm is itself a function from $\mathcal{C} \mapsto f(x)$.
 As a result we can use supervised learning to model this function, hence the name *meta*.